duchenedaphne/estate/README.md

 # Estate by ChâTop

-🏡 Find your next vacation rental.
+🏡 Find your next vacation rental and offer your properties for seasonal rental.

 ## 🛠 Software tools